 People with minor ACL injuries usually begin treatment with

-a physical rehabilitation (rehab) program.
+a physical rehab program.
 Rehab exercises build strength and

 flexibility in the muscles on the front of the thigh (quadriceps) and